What Is The Role Of Education?

 What is the role of education in supporting children as they navigate the problems of community, culture, drugs, family, jobs, politics, race, teachers, the internet, sex, and well-being?
 Are children receiving an education that prepares them for the challenges of life, family, career, and sexuality?

 The role of education was to prepare the next generation’s workforce, to sustain our economy and to keep the government going.
 However, that’s changed.
 Children from inner city public schools and children of color receive a different education, one that limits their ambitions to a few fields where they work in the trenches.
-If our children step out of line, many schools work closely with law enforcement identifying children of color to incarcerate.
+If children of color step out of line, many schools work closely with law enforcement to create a pipeline to prison for children of color.

 Past studies such as the Perry Preschool Study showed tremendous benefits and cost savings from early educational intervention.
 Those savings and benefits were due to reduced incarceration.
 These (find notes on the two other studies) found suspension and expulsion resulted in poor academic performance, reduced graduation rates, and increased incarceration.
 Investing in early education significantly decreased the incarceration rate.
 Reducing the incarceration rate was beneficial to society, the community, and even the economy. (find the dollar amount return on investment)

 - Does zero-tolerance work?
 No, it leads to suspensions and expulsions.